VA vs. USDA Loans: Which Program Is Right for You?

 Income Limits

 VA Loan: No income limits.
-You can earn $50,000 or $500,000 and be eligible.
+You can earn $50,000 or $500,000 and remain eligible.

 Winner: VA Loans - No income ceiling makes VA accessible to higher earners.